We take you on a wonderful tour of the best places to visit in Chennai.

 This place is for all the animal lovers out there!
 The Arignar Anna Zoological Park, also known as Vandalur zoo, attracts nearly 21 lakh visitors across the world.

-The zoo is a home to almost 2600 animals including many endangered and exotic species.
+The zoo is home to almost 2600 animals including many endangered and exotic species.
 The zoo school aims to undertake regular zoo education and spread awareness through conservation programmes.

 The zoo is human friendly too as it provides adequate number of battery-operated vehicles and road trains for people who find it difficult to walk to transport them to the animal area through the network of internal roads.
+This is one of the best places to visit in Chennai with family.

 Dakshinachitra is a cultural hub that represents the art, architecture, food, lifestyles and performing arts of Southern India.
 It is 35 kms away from the city located near Muttukadu.